Newark Light Rail: Rolling stock

 The Newark Light Rail system uses a new-model vehicle built by Kinki Sharyo of Japan.
-This model is the same one used by the Hudson-Bergen Light Rail system, although the ones used on the Newark Light Rail were built with slight modifications to the trucks and wheels due to the different rails used.
+This model is the same one used by the Hudson–Bergen Light Rail system, although the ones used on the Newark Light Rail were built with slight modifications to the trucks and wheels to handle the tight turn of the Penn Station loop that was originally built for PCC cars.
 Like the HBLR vehicles, the NLR vehicle is a double-articulated vehicle with three sections.
 Each of the two end sections has an operator's cab at the far end, thus eliminating the need for the vehicle to turn itself around physically in order to reverse direction.
 Each end section also has seating for 16 passengers on an upper level, and seating for 13 passengers on the lower level, including one special fold-down seat next to an empty space that a passenger using a wheelchair may use.
 With these two sections, and a middle section that seats ten passengers (five on each side), the vehicle can comfortably accommodate 68 seated passengers and two wheelchairs.
 An additional 122 passengers could stand in the vehicle, if necessary.
 Vehicles can be coupled into two-unit sets.
 A contract to expand 10 of the 20 LRVs assigned to the Newark Light Rail system for the purpose of increasing passenger capacity was approved on July 9, 2014.

 The Seashore Trolley Museum in Kennebunkport, ME acquired PCC #5 in 2011.
 The car represents the first piece of NJT rolling stock in the museum's collection.
 The car is currently undergoing restoration and rehabilitation work so that it may operate on the museum's 1 1/2-mile demonstration railway.
 Car #5 joins the museum's already-extensive collection of PCC cars from numerous cities, including Boston, Pittsburgh, Dallas, San Francisco, Philadelphia, Washington, D.C., and Kansas CIty.